 During the online workshops conducted in May 2020, business sentiment was positive, with most attendees expecting to see their industry mostly or fully recovered 12 months into the future as of May 202010.
-It is likely this sentiment has changed with recent enforcement of Stage 3 restrictions in Metropolitan Melbourne and Mitchell Shire, which will further impact the Shire's business community.
+It is likely this sentiment has changed with recent enforcement of Stage 3 restrictions in Regional Victoria and Stage 4 Restrictions in Metropolitan Melbourne and Mitchell Shire.
+As a result, there will likely be significant community fear and hesitation associated with allowing visitors from Metropolitan Melbourne and Mitchell Shire to return to Murrindindi Shire.
+Strategies to ensure visitors feel welcomed by businesses and the community should be considered.

-Emerging scientific research suggests the possibility of airborne transmission of the COVID-19 virus and the potential accelerated spread of the virus indoors.11 Although this research is unconfirmed, it is likely that consumers in the tourism and hospitality industry will be more comfortable visiting establishments in outdoor settings.
+Emerging scientific research suggests the possibility of airborne transmission of the COVID-19 virus and the potential accelerated spread of the virus indoors.
+Although this research is unconfirmed, it is likely that consumers in the tourism and hospitality industry will be more comfortable visiting establishments in outdoor settings.
 This is likely to affect business operating models and Council should consider developing a program to support business in making minor investment or developing solutions to adapt their business performance.

-The majority of business owners indicated their business to be performing at a normal or slightly reduced level in 12 months' time, as compare with business activity for 2019.
+The majority of business owners indicated their business to be performing at a normal or slightly reduced level in 12 months' time, as compared with business activity for 2019.
 However a number of issues remain, including reduced turnover, potential business closures and greater impacts for some specific industries.